mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/process-quality.md

 Since our PostgreSQL instance is local we will use `ngrok` to make it available to MindsDB Cloud.
 If you are using a PostgreSQL instance that already has a public address or you have installed MindsDB locally you can skip this step.

 First you need to setup an ngrok tunnel with the following command.
-> If you have used a diffrent port for your PostgreSQL installation, remember to change it here.
+> If you have used a different port for your PostgreSQL installation, remember to change it here.

 ```bash
 ngrok tcp 5423